Islam in Turkey: Diyanet and secularism

-Headscarf issue
+Headscarf controversy

 Although intellectual debates on the role of Islam attracted widespread interest, they did not provoke the kind of controversy that erupted over the issue of appropriate attire for Muslim women.
 During the early 1980s, female college students who were determined to demonstrate their commitment to Islam began to cover their heads and necks with scarves and wear long, shape-concealing overcoats.
 The appearance of these women in the citadels of Turkish secularism shocked those men and women who tended to perceive such attire as a symbol of the Islamic traditionalism they rejected.
 Militant secularists persuaded the Higher Education Council to issue a regulation in 1987 forbidding female university students to cover their heads in class.
 Protests by thousands of religious students and some university professors forced several universities to waive enforcement of the dress code.
 The issue continued to be seriously divisive in the mid-1990s.
 Throughout the first half of the 1990s, highly educated, articulate but religiously pious women have appeared in public dressed in Islamic attire that conceals all but their faces and hands.
 Other women, especially in Ankara, Istanbul, and İzmir, have demonstrated against such attire by wearing revealing fashions and Atatürk badges.
 The issue is discussed and debated in almost every type of forum – artistic, commercial, cultural, economic, political, and religious.
 For many citizens of Turkey, women's dress has become the issue that defines whether a Muslim is secularist or religious.
 In 2010, the Turkish Higher Educational council (YÖK) lifted the ban on headscarves at the universities.
 Since the start of his presidency, President Recep Tayyip Erdogan has drastically increased the amount of religious high schools across Turkey to support his plan on bringing up a more pious generation.
-However, this push on piousness in school children seems to have had an adverse effect, for there is anecdotal evidence of a notable amount of Turkish students from religious high schools admitting their loss of faith in Islamic beliefs, which has caused substantial amount of discussion among politicians and religious clerics.
+However, this push on piousness in school children seems to have had an adverse effect, for there is anecdotal evidence of a notable number of Turkish students from religious high schools admitting their loss of faith in Islamic beliefs, which has caused substantial amount of discussion among politicians and religious clerics.

 More recently in 2016, Turkey approved hijab as the part of the official police uniform.
 For the first time, female officers will be able to cover their heads with a headscarf under their police caps.
 This act was pushed by President Recep Tayyip Erdogan's Islamist-rooted Justice and Development Party (AKP) that have been pushing for relaxed restrictions on the hijab.